SouthGreenPlatform/panache/README.md

 *Do note that there might be performance issues when the number of displayed element is too high (leftmost part of the gradient).*

 ### Changing the displayed chromosome

+Pañata offers a 'per-chromosome' view.
+Therefore only one (pan)chromosome is displayed at a time.
+In order to change it you can choose another one in the dropdown menu accessible in the Data Selection part of your screen. *If there are many features in the selected chromosome it might take a few seconds before everything is diplayed accordingly.*

 ### Using the sliders

 ### Hovering to have information

 ## Author